GouaultLucas/audiobook-miner/README.md

 ## Description

-This project is meant to create *mineable* videos, out of audiobooks, so that you can use it for language learning (with tools like Migaku or asbplayer).
+This project is meant to create _mineable_ videos, out of audiobooks, so that you can use it for language learning (with tools like Migaku or asbplayer).
 **This is only for Taiwanese mandarin for now!**
-I will make it more polyvalent in the future (see roadmap.)
+I will make it more polyvalent in the future.
+Contributions and issues are very appreciated!

 ### How to use it